-Border authorities stopped more than 200,000 migrants in August for second consecutive month, data show
+Border authorities stopped more than 200,000 migrants in August for second consecutive month, data shows

 The Biden administration does not apply the expulsion policy to unaccompanied minors, who have arrived in record numbers this year.
 Last month, 18,847 teens and children crossed the border alone, 1 percent lower than July.

-In response to the latest CBP figures, Sen. Rob Portman (Ohio), the ranking Republican on the Senate Homeland Security and Governmental Affairs Committee, said he looked forward to questioning Homeland Security Secretary Alejandro Mayorkas during a hearing next Tuesday.
+In response to the latest CBP figures, Sen. Rob Portman (Ohio), the top-ranking Republican on the Senate Homeland Security and Governmental Affairs Committee, said he looked forward to questioning Homeland Security Secretary Alejandro Mayorkas during a hearing next Tuesday.

 “Once again, CBP operational statistics show that we are seeing the worst unlawful migration crisis in more than twenty years,” Portman said in a statement.
 “I urge the Biden administration to take action because the migrant crisis is a direct result of its decision to dismantle the previous administration’s policies with no consideration of the historic influx it would incite.”